The Bankrate promise

 Advantages of Experian Boost

-Experian Boost is free and it gives consumers the chance to build credit with bills that don’t typically get reported to credit reports.
+Experian Boost is free and it gives consumers the chance to build credit with bills that don’t typically get added to credit reports.
 Felice-Steele points out that the most common bills added to Boost include those for mobile and landline phones, internet, cable and satellite service, utilities, water, power, trash and streaming services like Netflix.

 “These payments have never been used to help consumers improve their credit health, and that’s one of the main pain points we hear from consumers,” she says.
 “They understand credit can impact their lives and their financial future, but they don’t know how to take more control over it.”

 You can also add bills you pay with a credit card to Boost, then use those monthly payments to add depth to your credit report.
-This improvement is a big benefit to consumers who might have their streaming services or utility bills set up on autopay with a credit card for any number of reasons.
+This is a big benefit to consumers who might have their streaming services or utility bills set up on autopay with a credit card for any number of reasons.

 “There are a lot of consumers who pay those bills with credit to get rewards points, so we enhanced Experian Boost to cover those different accounts,” Felice-Steele says.